cis188/bad-deployment-demo/content/syllabus/index.md

 ## Meetings

-Course meetings will be every Tuesday from 5:15-6:45pm ET.
+Course meetings will be every Thursday from 5:15-6:45pm ET.
 Office hours will be held biweekly unless announced otherwise.
-Details can be found in our logistics Piazza post.
+Details can be found in our logistics Ed post.

 ## Topics Covered